Jonathanyu2014/SID/README.md

 4. The parameter of '-run' cannot be used at present, and we will fix it soon.
 5. Please export the path of BLAST and Samtools to .bashrc before running SID.

-Demo case
+Demo
 ==================
 An example of how to use SID and the demo input and output of SID.
-I uploaded the demo case to Google.
+I uploaded an example to Google drive.
 Please contact me if any questions: yuqichao@genomics.cn or yqc20101111@hotmail.com

 https://drive.google.com/file/d/0B-5j9b_mSd_GaEI1eUxvamh2SWM/view?usp=sharing